Dark-Night-Base/MCDP/README.md

 ## How to contribute

-Click [here](https://github.com/Dark-Night-Base/MCDP/compare) to start a Pull request!
+Click [here](https://github.com/Dark-Night-Base/MCDP/compare) to raise a pull request!

 Remember: you'd better to merge into branch [dev](https://github.com/Dark-Night-Base/MCDP/tree/dev) if your plugin has not been fully tested yet.

+💡️ We encourage write configurations inside the `MCDReforged/config.yml` instead of making another config file for a single plugin.

 ## Plugin List